 Transferring license plates in Florida

-If you are registering a new vehicle in your name, you can transfer license plates from an old car to a new one.
+If you register a new vehicle in your name, you can transfer license plates from an old car to a new one.
 It is against the law to give or transfer license plates to another individual.
-According to Florida statutes, registered license plates and the registration certification should remain in the name they were issued under for the period of their validity.
+According to Florida statutes, registered license plates and the registration certification should remain in the name they were issued under for their validity period.
 However, personalized license plates can be gifted to other people.

 When your license plate validity sticker gets lost or damaged, you are required to apply for a replacement.
 It is against the law to drive a vehicle without a validity sticker or a number plate.
 There is no charge for replacing lost plates or validity stickers, provided you report the incidence to the authorities.